Booker T. Washington High School (Shreveport, Louisiana): History

-The girls basketball team became in 1989 the first in northwestern Louisiana to win a state championship.
+In 1989 the girls basketball team became the first in northwestern Louisiana to win a state championship.
 The team would repeatedly win Class 4A championships in 1990 and again in 1991.
 The men's basketball team won its first LHSAA Class 4A championship in 1973.

 The school hosted coaches such as Leonard "Jitterbug" Barnes and George T. Brown, and continues to be prominent in both athletics and academics.

-Traditions at Booker T. Washington High School include the annual Soul Bowl, featuring the Booker T. Washington High School Lions and the Green Oaks Giants; and baccalaureate services for graduating seniors.
+Traditions at Booker T. Washington High School include the annual Soul Bowl, featuring the Booker T. Washington High School Lions and the Green Oaks High School's Giants; and baccalaureate services for graduating seniors.

+There have been four shootings on the school's campus resulting in injuries, in 1984, 2005, 2009 and 2020.

 Academics

 The initial curriculum offered basic high school/college prep academic courses in English, literature, music, social science, health, general science, biology, algebra, geometry, chemistry, and physical education, as well as numerous vocational courses to supplement the work at the Milam Street Trade School.
 New vocational courses included commercial baking, laundry and dry cleaning processes, typing, shorthand and bookkeeping, auto mechanics (including machine body and fender repair), masonry and cement work, graphic arts, carpentry, electrical name mechanics, sheet metal working, pottery and clay, landscape gardening and hot-house horticulture, leather-craft, home laundry, cooking, sewing, needle-craft, shoe-craft, and beauty culture (later cosmetology).

 In the fall of 2011, Booker T. Washington added seventh and eighth grades to its original 9–12 configuration.
 Seventh and eighth grades are no longer part of the configuration as of 2017, when Fair Park High School became a middle school, merging its 9–12 population with Booker T. Washington.
 Enrollment now tops 1,100 students.

 The school incorporates an intensive technology focus into the core subjects of math, science, English/language arts and social studies, through the use of grant funded laboratories and technology.
 Teachers currently participate in the Teacher Advancement Program Model.

 By the spring of 2013, Booker T. Washington High School had made enough academic progress to be removed from the state "Academically Unacceptable" list on which it had been included for the preceding seven years.
 The school currently offers three magnet programs to eligible students in Caddo Parish: telecommunications, barbering, and cosmetology.

 Booker T. Washington High School is currently accredited by the Southern Association of Colleges and Schools, which is recognized as a regional accrediting agency by the United States Department of Education.
 Booker T. Washington first gained accreditation in 1961 and will be up for renewal in 2019.